roidrage/paperplanes/_posts/2012-10-30-a-story-about-queues.md

 ---
-title: A Store About Queues in Four Acts
+title: A Story About Queues in Four Acts
 layout: post
 topics: messaging queues
 ---